 The basic plot is that the Planet Patrol, essentially a sentai team, watch over the Earth.
 Lord Doom is evil, and therefore hires spece mercenary Kraa (who is therefore a space monster rather than a sea monster), to flatten Earth cities.
 The Planet Patrol's base is disabled, scrapping their ability to teleport, so they have to deploy Mogyar, who looks for all the world like a D&D flumph.
 And talks with Mario the Plumber's stereotypically Italian accent.

 Structurally, the plot is similar to Zarkorr.
 A monster shows up, and then its bane drops from space.
 Again, the monster segments, short as they are, are the best part of the film.
 It doesn't help that directors Aaron Osbourne and Michael Deak both worked on Zarkorr.
-As with Zarkorr, the best parts are the ones involving the monster.
-There's simply no comparison.
-Kraa's scenes are well filmes, even useing overcranked film, and although the budget it clearly tight, it looks reasonable.
+There's simply no comparison between the two directors.
+Kraa's scenes are well filmed, even overceanked, and although the budget it clearly tight, it looks reasonable.
 The same cannot be said for the rest of the film.

 The miniature sets it destroys are also quite good.
 Although they didn't manage to get the cars moving on the set the way Eiji Tsuburaya did in later Godzilla films, the quality of the miniature sets is excellent, with small cars, lights in buildings, and even moving lights in small signs.

-Kraa! acknolwledges its influences by having its monster punch through a billboard advertising the 98 Godzilla, as subtle a slam as when director Noriaki Yuasa did much the same thing in Gamera Super Monster.
+Kraa! acknowledges its influences by having its monster punch through a billboard advertising the 98 Godzilla, as subtle a slam as when director Noriaki Yuasa did much the same thing in Gamera Super Monster.
 Come to it, the two films share a lot.
-Both merge, unsuccessfully, the Japanese sentai genre, like any number of Japanese television shows frum Dynaman to the Mighty Morphin' Power Rangers, with the kaiju.
-In another small acknowlegdment, this one to 1954 Godzilla, a reporter stands amid the rubble, talking about the onslaught of Kraa before he is forced off the air by a shower of stones.
+Both merge, unsuccessfully, the Japanese sentai genre, like any number of Japanese television shows from Dynaman to the Mighty Morphin' Power Rangers, with the kaiju.
+In another small acknowledgment, this one to 1954 Godzilla, or possibly Gorgo, a reporter stands amid the rubble, talking about the onslaught of Kraa before he is forced off the air by a shower of stones.
 It's a small thing, but it makes me think that the writer may have actually seen the original Godzilla.
 Kraa also tangles with some high-voltage wires, something Godzilla hasn't done since Mothra vs Godzilla.

 Next up, the year turns to 1999, and I get to look at good movies again, because the Big Guy is back.